chescobarf/chescobarf/README.md

 # Hi I'm Chris :fox_face:

-:computer:  I'm a graduate in Computer Engineering, working as a Frontend Developer in Chile ⛰🏡
+:computer:  I'm a graduate in Computer Engineering 🎓, working as a Frontend Developer in Chile ⛰🏡

 ## My knowledge